Stemettes makes a positive contribution to a strong and safe community and recognises the right of every individual to stay safe.

 - Is homeless

-All staff (paid or unpaid) have responsibility to follow the guidance laid out in this policy and related policies, and to pass on any welfare concerns using the required procedures.
+All staff have a responsibility to follow the guidance laid out in this policy and related policies, and to pass on any welfare concerns using the required procedures.

-We expect all staff (paid or unpaid) to promote good practice by being an excellent role model, contribute to discussions about safeguarding and to positively involve people in developing safe practices.
+We expect all staff to promote good practice by being an excellent role model, contribute to discussions about safeguarding and to positively involve people in developing safe practices.

 The scope of this Safeguarding Policy is broad ranging and in practice, it will be implemented via a range of policies and procedures within the organisation.

-Stemettes ensures safe recruitment and commits resources to providing Criminal Bureau Records check on staff (paid or unpaid) whose roles involve contact with children and /or vulnerable adults.
+Stemettes ensures safe recruitment and commits resources to providing Criminal Bureau Records or Disclosure and Barring Service checks on staff whose roles involve one-on-one contact with children and vulnerable adults.

 Interviews are conducted according to equal opportunity principles and interview questions are based on the relevant job description and person specification.

-CRB checks will be conducted for specific roles for all staff (paid or unpaid) working with children and vulnerable adults.
-Portable/ carry over CRB checks from another employer will not be deemed to be sufficient.
-It is a criminal offence for individuals barred by the ISA to work or apply to work with children or vulnerable adults in a wide range of posts.
+These checks will be conducted for specific roles for all staff (paid or unpaid) working with children and vulnerable adults.
+Portable/ carry over checks from another employer will not be deemed to be sufficient.
+It is a criminal offence for individuals barred to work or apply to work with children or vulnerable adults in a wide range of posts.

-No formal job offers are made until after checks for suitability are completed (including CRB).
+No formal job offers are made until after checks for suitability are completed (including DBS).

-Stemettes commits resources for induction, training of staff (paid and unpaid), effective communications and support mechanisms in relation to Safeguarding.
+Stemettes commits resources for induction, training of staff, effective communications and support mechanisms in relation to Safeguarding.
 All staff who, through their role, are in contact with children and /or vulnerable adults will have access to safeguarding training at an appropriate level.
 We recognise that involvement in situations where there is risk or actual harm can be stressful for staff concerned.
 Stemettes will ensure all staff are sufficiently supported should these events occur.

 6. Professional Boundaries